Doanmyvan/Online-and-Mobile-App-Hotel-Booking-Analysis/README.md

   - Website was the channel contributed most booking with 35% followed by third-party OTA (33%))  and mobile application contiuted the least booking with 32%
   - At the same time, booking from website channel contributed 34% of total OTB revenue, followed by booking from OTAs (33%)and Mobile App (32%)
 - In term of booking cancellation, Website also had the highest cancellation rate with 36%, then was OTAs with 34%, finally was Mobile App was only 30%.
-- Regarding week-over-week booking:
+- **Week-over-week booking**:
   - Three channels recorded high booking volumes in the 2nd-week of March, with the mobile app at 3.2%, while both OTAs and the website peaked at 3.6% contributed the highest total booking share (10.4%).
 The mobile app later reached its peak at 3.8%, outperforming the website (2.0%) and OTAs (1.8%) in 5th-week of March
   -  Booking volume across channels was lowest in the 6th week of March, remained below 1% and fluctuated between 0.2% and 0.6%.
 The 1st-week of March recorded the second-lowest volume, ranging from 0.6% to 1.4% across channels.
   - In the 3rd-week of March and the fourth week of February, distinct booking trends were observed across channels, with the website showing sharp increases (+0.6% and +1%), while the mobile app and OTAs declined slightly (ranging from 0.8% to 1.2%) compared to the previous week.
-- In term Day of Week, most bookings from Mobile App & OTAs were booked on mid-week that contributed 18% of total booking of each channel while most booking volume from website channel were made on weekend (friday) with 23% and also mid-week (wednesday) with 20% of total booking on this channel.
+- **Day-of-Week Booking**: most bookings from Mobile App & OTAs were booked on mid-week that contributed 18% of total booking of each channel while most booking volume from website channel were made on weekend (friday) with 23% and also mid-week (wednesday) with 20% of total booking on this channel.
 ### 🏷️ Booking Performance by Discount and Promotion:
 <img width="1725" height="623" alt="Screenshot 2026-05-05 171328" src="https://github.com/user-attachments/assets/f3f2abcc-66af-42ba-b5b5-22f9cb57a3a8" />